Modal-based generalised quasilinear approximations for turbulent plane Couette flow: Results

 \subsection{Driven GQL}

 Next we consider the driven GQL approach, wherein terms $Q_{ijk}a_j a_k \rvert^{s,l,l}$, $Q_{ijk}a_j a_k \rvert^{l,l,s}$ and $Q_{ijk}a_j a_k \rvert^{l,s,l}$ are kept, and only $Q_{ijk}a_j a_k \rvert^{s,s,s}$ is discarded.
 In this approach, the term $Q_{ijk}a_j a_k \rvert^{s,l,l}$ drives the equations for $a_i^s$.
 Figure \ref{fig:8} shows the sparsity index for different controllability thresholds.
-In this approach, as more terms are retained in the equations, the sparsity index decays faster with increasing $\mathcal{T}$.
-The GQL models reach the same sparsity of the full ROM with $\mathcal{T} \approx 1000$, whereas in the standard GQL approach this occurs roughly for $\mathcal{T} = 2000$.
+In this approach, as more terms are retained in the equations, the sparsity index decays faster with decreasing $\mathcal{T}$.
+The GQL models reach the same sparsity of the full ROM with $\mathcal{T} \approx 0.36$, whereas in the standard GQL approach this for values of $\mathcal{T}$ close to zero.
 Controllability eigenvalues are shown again for completeness in figure \ref{fig:8}(a), and five thresholds, different from those selected previously, are chosen to be studied in more detail.

 The convergence of the average friction Reynolds number is found to be significantly faster in the driven GQL approach, as shown in figure \ref{fig:9}(a).
-The reference $Re_\tau$ is reached for $\mathcal{T} \approx 100$, and the values remain virtually constant as $\mathcal{T}$ increases.
-In standard GQL, on the other hand, the convergence of $Re_{\tau}$ was found to be more oscillatory, with a slight overestimation up to $\mathcal{T}=1750$.
-The same trend is seen in the mean flow profiles, wherein all models with $\mathcal{T} \geqslant 100$ present similar levels of agreement with the full ROM.
-But even when a very severe linearisation is applied, as, for instance, with $\mathcal{T} = 40$, the agreement is still reasonably good.
+The reference $Re_\tau$ is reached for $\mathcal{T} \approx 0.85$, and the values remain virtually constant as $\mathcal{T}$ decreases.
+In standard GQL, on the other hand, the convergence of $Re_{\tau}$ was found to be more oscillatory, with a slight overestimation up to $\mathcal{T}=0.12$.
+The same trend is seen in the mean flow profiles, wherein all models with $\mathcal{T} \leqslant 0.85$ present similar levels of agreement with the full ROM.
+But even when a very severe linearisation is applied, as, for instance, with $\mathcal{T} = 0.91$, the agreement is still reasonably good.
 This reveals that good estimates of the mean flow can be obtained with a significant degree of model reduction.
-The sparsity index obtained for $\mathcal{T}=40$ is $\mathcal{S}=3.66$.
+The sparsity index obtained for $\mathcal{T}=0.91$ is $\mathcal{S}=4.3$.